 The Mountain Gate Fire Department operates out of one fire station located at 14508 Wonderland Blvd., Redding.
 Built in 1970, it is 2,800 sq. ft and is reported to be in good condition.
-The department operates several apparatus to respond to calls in the community.
-Those vehicles are listed below in Table 3.32.
+The department operates several apparatus to respond to calls.
+Those vehicles are listed below in Table 3.29.
 The District reports that all of the vehicles are in good condition and there are no plans for upgrades or replacements.

-able 3.32: Mountain Gate CSD Current Fleet
+entrieet

 Capacity

 750 gpm

 1250 gpm

 500 gallon

 3,750 gallon

 n/a

 n/a

-Table 3.32: Mountain Gate CSD Current Fleet
+Table 3.32: Mountain Gate CSD Current Fleet 10010 0.02. mountain ourc 050 Cuncin incot